-- Despite becoming stoic after his Unwilling Roboticisation, Konoha shows great concern and worry for Hiyori and Hibiya and the "Groundhog Day" Loop they went through in Konoha no Sekai Jijou.
+- Despite becoming stoic after his Unwilling Roboticisation, Konoha shows great concern and worry for Hiyori and Hibiya and the "Groundhog Day" Loop they went through in Konoha's State of the World.

-- Seto, taking Marry away from her long isolation and showing her that not all Humans Are Monsters in Imagination Forest.
+- Seto taking Marry away from her long isolation and showing her that not all Humans Are Monsters in Fantasy Forest.

-- Momo, becoming a Manic Pixie Dream Girl in an attempt to help Hibiya with his Survivor Guilt in Full Moon Recital.
+- Momo, becoming a Manic Pixie Dream Girl in an attempt to help Hibiya with his Survivor Guilt in Moon-viewing Recital.

 - "Believe in you because you're you!"

-- Though it's subtle, seeing Kido letting Momo rest in her lap near the end of Full Moon Recital was pretty cute.
+- Though it's subtle, seeing Kido letting Momo rest in her lap near the end of Moon-viewing Recital was pretty cute.

 - Shounen Brave's flashback to just how Seto and Marry met.
 There's hand-holding and a heart involved.

 - Shintaro deciding to accept Ayano's death, thus avoiding the fate of Route XX in Lost Time Memory.

 - A momentary one, but halfway through Summertime Record, when Haruka opens his eyes and turns around to find the others heading toward him, you can see that Takane is the closest, and the only one running toward him.

 - The Blindfold Gang having fun together in the daze MV.
 Even more so when you consider the implications that it takes place after Summertime Record.